seanzhangkx8/ConvoKit/doc/source/supreme.rst

 Supreme Court Oral Arguments Corpus
 ==============================

-THIS FILE SHOULD REPLACE supreme.rst troughout the documentation.
-The name should be changed to "Supreme Court Oral Arguments Corpus"

 A collection of cases from the U.S. Supreme Court, along with transcripts of oral arguments.
 Contains approximately 1,700,000 utterances over 8,000 oral arguments transcripts from 7,700 cases.